Timkold/Gitbook_learn/eng/pool/opisanie-vkladok/vorkery.md

 # Workers

-In the Bullpool system, devices are called workers (Worker).
+In the Bullpool system, devices are called workers.
 These are key elements that:

 • Represent one or more combined devices connected to a mining pool.